DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 The API reference is split up into the basic API which is the one introduced in the [Quick Tutorial](@ref), the advanced API which is introduced in [Advanced Tutorial](@ref) and the API for extending NaiveNASlib.
-Each section is further split up into categories in an attempt to make it easy to answer the question of "how do I achieve X?".
+Each section is further split up into categories in an attempt to make it easy to answer "how do I achieve X?"-type questions.